Professional Training for Therapists

 So he gets angry in protest.

-So Jill feels fear.
+Then Jill feels fear.

 So she withdraws.

-So Jack feels more abandoned.
+Then Jack feels more abandoned.

 So he gets angrier.

-So Jill feels more fear.
+Then Jill feels more fear.

 So she withdraws more.

 Grandiose and entitled clients can be even more difficult.
 Entitlement and grandiosity are not endearing traits.
 They may see themselves as better than others, or deserving special treatment.
-They may see many problems in their partners, few problems in themselves.
+They may see many problems in their partners, but few problems in themselves.
 They may not recognize how they abuse and neglect those close to them.

 Usually their spouse is hoping that we can help them get their narcissistic partner to change.
 They usually want their spouse to be warmer, kinder, more loving, more compassionate, and more understanding - and less neglectful and abusive.
 Often we therapists support these goals.